 We have our own admissions policy because we are an Academy school and have responsibility for admissions decisions.
 Our policy is reviewed every year – we take part in the Council’s annual consultation in December and January and welcome the views of our local community.

 If we have a vacancy then all children are welcome to join us.
 If we are oversubscribed, we still welcome all children but give priority to particular groups:

 We only use these oversubscription criteria when we are oversubscribed.
-For full details of our admission arrangements, please look at our admissions policies.
+For full details of our admission arrangements, please look at our admissions policies below.

 We take part in the co-ordinated admissions schemes of Devon County Council which help parents to make applications for admission to school.
-Parents can apply through Devon for in-year admissions and through the local authority where the child lives for the normal round of admissions.
-We will also ask you to complete a Supplementary Information Form (SIF) with confirmation from a priest or minister to demonstrate that your child should have higher priority on faith or staff grounds.
-The SIF is included in the policy documents.
+Parents must apply through Devon for in-year admissions and for the normal round of Reception admissions.